Employment

 Additional Information

 Teaching staff salaries are paid under the Anglican Schools Commission Incorporated Western Australian Agreement 2019, as approved by the FairWork Commission, in accordance with training and experience.
-Non-teaching staff are employed under appropriate Award conditions to which over Award payments are applied.
+Non-teaching staff are employed under appropriate Award conditions to which over-Award payments are applied.

-St Mark’s Anglican Community School is a Child-safe School
+St Mark’s Anglican Community School is a Child-Safe School

 St Mark’s is committed to being a child-safe organisation through the prevention, identification and reporting of child abuse and neglect.
 All candidates for roles at St Mark’s are subject to screening and assessment against child safety standards as part of the recruitment process.
 All employees (teaching and non-teaching) are required to participate in annual training in this regard.